LenderPanel.com

 Birmingham Bank

-• How and when do I cover the costs of the Stamp Duty Land Tax chargeable for the transfer of equity in my house in my sole name which is taking place simultaneously with a refinancing with Birmingham Bank?
+• How and when do I pay the Stamp Duty Land Tax payable for the transfer of equity in my home in my sole name which is taking place simultaneously with a switching mortgage via Birmingham Bank?

-Sample of information requested in a conveyancer questionnaire concerning a Birmingham Bank Transfer of Equity
+Sample of information requested in a lawyer form concerning a Birmingham Bank Transfer of Equity

 Please provide a copy of your National Insurance Number?

-General Advice to read in supplemental the above Birmingham Bank transfer of equity information :
+Information to consider in supporting the above Birmingham Bank transfer of equity Questions and Answers :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with Birmingham Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Birmingham Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the time of completion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity transaction.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Birmingham Bank.